OwenCochell/cursepy/docs/source/advn/hand.rst

 ============

 Welcome to the handler tutorial!

-This tutorial should give you an advanced look at handler development!
+This tutorial should give you an advanced look at handler development.

 Creating a Handler
 ==================